ssreekanth2000/project_2/report2.md

 Plotting the real income at different ages over the years could help us figure out why the confidence levels in the government change.
 Incomes for young people and the old people have changed a lot.
 This could help explain why young people's trust in the the government is the highest, because lower income people tend to trust the government more as shown in a correlation below.

-#### Correlations to help make models for predictions
+#### Relationships to help make models for predictions

 Lets look how the dependent variables correlate with the explanatory variables in order to build regression models for predicting the trust in the government.
-We shall use the executive branch for this analysis as repeating the same analysis for all 3 branches would be very mechanical and a correlation exists between all 3 branches.
+We shall use the executive branch for this analysis as repeating the same analysis for all 3 branches would be very mechanical and a relationship exists between all 3 branches.

-**Correlation between confidence levels in the army and executive branch**
+**Relationship between confidence levels in the army and executive branch**

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/arm_exe.png)

-Here we see a very positive correlation wherein people who rate their confidence in the army higher on the (1-3) scale tend to have higher levels of trust in the government.
+Here we see a very positive relation wherein people who rate their confidence in the army higher on the (1-3) scale tend to have higher levels of trust in the government.

-**Correlation between confidence levels in the press and executive branch**
+**Relationship between confidence levels in the press and executive branch**

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/press_exe.png)

-We see a similarly strong correlation between the confidence in the press and the confidence in the government which makes sense considering people would think a more free press indicates a less oppressive regime.
+We see a similarly strong relationship between the confidence in the press and the confidence in the government which makes sense considering people would think a more free press indicates a less oppressive regime.

-**Correlation between levels in the income and confidence in the executive branch**
+**Relationship between levels in the income and confidence in the executive branch**

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/inc_exe1.png)

 Interesting observation that increasing confidence in the federal government is correlated with lower incomes.

-Looking at these correlations the increased trust in the government, particularly among young people can be attributed to 3 major factors.
+Looking at these relationships the increased trust in the government, particularly among young people can be attributed to 3 major factors.

 1.Falling real income for their age group:- If we look at the inflation adjusted income across years for various age demographics, young people are the only demographic which saw its income go down in the last couple of decades.
-Looking at the correlation between income and confidence in the government, we can see that lower incomes correspond with higher confidence in the government.
+Looking at the relationship between income and confidence in the government, we can see that lower incomes correspond with higher confidence in the government.

 2.Highest ever confidence in the government among democrats:- 8 years of a democratic president until 2016, lead to the peak of democrats' confidence in the government.
 Since young people are mainly democrats, this also explains their high level of confidence in the government.

 3.Increasing confidence in the press:- The confidence among the press among young people has grown sharply from 2010 onwards, this can be prescribed to much more channels of media due to the penetration of media.
-High confidence in the press has a very heavy correlation with a higher confidence in the government.
+High confidence in the press has a very heavy correspondence with a higher confidence in the government.

 Now I am going to build a regression model to predict confidence in the government.